RUM Monitoring

 The RUM section also includes three non-vitals views:

-- Engagement – performance × engagement correlations (scroll depth, bounce rate, rage clicks, time on page).
+- Engagement – correlations between performance and engagement (scroll depth, bounce rate, rage clicks, clicks per session, time on page, and more).

-- Errors – JavaScript and resource errors grouped by message, with browser / OS / device filters.
+- Errors – JavaScript, resource, and unhandled-promise-rejection errors, viewable as individual events or grouped by type, with browser / OS / device filters.

 Data Interpretation